bhstark2/babel-information-model/draft-ietf-babel-information-model.md

   an empty string when read, or through permissions, or other means.
   This value can only be provided when this instance is created, and is not subsequently writable.

-babel-cert-test:
-: An operation that allows a hash of the provided input string to be created using the certificate public key and the SHA-256 hash algorithm.
-Input to this operation is a binary string.
-The output of this operation is the resulting hash, as a binary string.

 # Extending the Information Model